akebu6/INTRODUCTION/README.md

 - I love writing and you can find some of my articles on my [hashnode profile](https://akebu6.hashnode.dev/)
 - In my free time I like to; watch anime, read novels, write poetry and fictional novels of my own as well as try to draw and play chess
 - I'm also a part of a club under Hackclub
+- I'm a volunteer and love helping out, you can reach me on any of my socials listed below

 ### Come connect with me:
 [<img alt="linkedin" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/akebu-simasiku-24186720a/)